-Colvin’s ground breaking and bestselling book, Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else, received the Harold A. Longman Award for “Best Business Book of the Year,” and was called both “spectacular” and “fascinating” by Charlie Rose.
-His earlier book, The Upside of the Downturn: Ten Management Strategies to Prevail in the Recession and Thrive in the Aftermath, was named the “Best Management Book of the Year” by Strategy and Business magazines.
-His latest book, Humans Are Underrated: What High Achievers Know That Brilliant Machines Never Will, looks at the trend of technology displacing more jobs than it creates, and the ways people will create value for their organizations and their careers in the changing economy.
+Colvin is a respected author whose ground-breaking international bestseller, Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else, has been translated into a dozen languages.
+His book, The Upside of the Downturn: Management Strategies for Difficult Times, was named “Best Management Book of the Year” by Strategy + Business magazine.
+Colvin’s latest book, Humans are Underrated: What High Achievers Know That Brilliant Machines Never Will, explores the trend of advancing technology performing tasks far better than people, and the ways humans will create value for their organizations and their careers in this changing economy.

 As a speaker, Colvin has presented to hundreds of audiences across six continents.
 He is known for bringing clarity to the most important and complex issues impacting business and the economy.
 He is also a skilled panel moderator, emcee, and interviewer whose subjects have included Ben Bernanke, Larry Summers, Janet Yellen, Henry Kissinger, Richard Branson, the Prince of Wales, Bill Gates, Colin Powell, Jack Welch, Alan Greenspan, Ted Turner, Warren Buffett, George H.W.
 Bush, George W. Bush, and many others.